pkarwan/pkarwan.github.io/_posts/2021-7-10-Bike-Sharing.md

 # what are your big take-aways from this project?
 I feel this project has covered most of the techniques we learned till now.
 So this is a good approach to get idea to solve real world issues or provide detail analysis on new upcoming technologies.
-So I don't think anything I can take-away from this project.
+In addition, I learned to work within a team using source control system like github.